Build your first Create recipe

 Add bindings

 The placeholders for dynamic data in Create templates are called bindings, and we say we bind the data to the template.
-Here's how to add simple text field bindings to existing content controls in the template from the recipe editor:
+Here's how to add simple text field bindings in the template from the recipe editor:

-1. Select the content control around the [Sender] text in the Binding Editor.
+1. Select the [Sender] text in the Binding Editor.

-2. Select the Edit icon in the top left corner of the Binding Editor.
+2. Press the Insert button in the top left corner of the Binding Editor.
 A binding configuration popup should appear.

 Setting up the Sender binding.

-4. Select the Data symbol at the right-hand end of the Binding Key textbox.
-Unless you loaded data yourself, you'll get the following popup:
+4. Select the Folder symbol at the right-hand end of the Binding Key textbox, and browse to the Sender field in the form.

 Data selection dialog box.

-Data after refreshing the popup and selecting "Jane Doe".
+Data after refreshing the popup and selecting "Sender".

 The result of adding a Sender binding.

-7. Follow the steps 2 and 4 (3 will likely be unnecessary) to add the Subject, Recipient, MessageText, Greeting and Sender (once again) bindings.
+7. Follow the previous steps to add the Subject, Recipient, MessageText, Greeting and Sender (once again) bindings.

 Expected result after successfully adding all the bindings.